thindil/tashy2/README.md

 If you have installed [Bob](https://github.com/thindil/bob) you can use it in that way:

-1. `bob setup` to setup all configuration needed for compilation.
+1. `bob setup` to set up all configuration needed for compilation.
 If you want to use default settings (like include all other bindings), you can use auto setup by typing `bob autosetup`.
 You need to run this command only the first time when you compile the library on the selected platform.
 If